 Achilles tendonitis can lead to degenerative tendon along with even tendon rupture if left untreated.
 (Tendon tissue degeneration will leave the tendon weaker and will create more chronic pain.)

-While most incidents of Achilles tendonitis will ultimately recover by themselves, the recovery process may be greatly improved by a visit to the physio therapist.
+While most incidents of Achilles tendonitis will ultimately recover by themselves, the recovery process may be greatly improved by a visit to the nearby physio therapist in Ottawa.

 Root Causes Of Achilles Tendonitis